andrjas/data_check/README.md

 # data_check

 data_check is a simple data validation tool.
 Write SQL queries and CSV files with the expected result sets and data_check will test the result sets against the queries.
+You can also use CSV files to populate tables with data for pipeline tests with data_check.

 data_check should work with any database that works with [SQLAlchemy](https://docs.sqlalchemy.org/en/14/dialects/).
 Currently data_check is tested against PostgreSQL, MySQL, SQLite, Oracle and Microsoft SQL Server.

 ## Quickstart

-You need Python 3.6 or above to run data_check.
+You need Python 3.6.2 or above to run data_check.
 The easiest way to install data_check is via [pipx](https://github.com/pipxproject/pipx):

 `pipx install data-check`